About This Blog

 The murder of revolutionary leaders Rosa Luxemburg and Karl Liebknecht on 15th January 1919 at the hands of the proto-Nazi Freikorps marked the end of the Spartacist Week – the failed workers’ uprising in Berlin.
 Incredibly their murder was ordered … Continue reading

-Posted in Atrocities, Heroes, Heroines, Revolution, World Events 2 Comments
+Posted in Atrocities, Heroes, Heroines, Revolution, World Events | 10 Comments

 1st January 1994 The Zapatista Uprising

-Posted in Anarchists, Heroes, Heroines, Revolution 3 Comments
+Posted in Anarchists, Heroes, Heroines, Revolution | 3 Comments

 16th December 1773 The Boston Tea Party

-At nine o’clock on the night of 16th December 1773, a group of angry Bostonians – thinly disguised as Mohawk Indians and armed with tomahawks – boarded three British ships anchored at Griffin’s Wharf in Boston harbour.
-Urged on by thousands … Continue reading
+At nine o’clock on the night of 16th December 1773, a group of angry Bostonians disguised as Mohawk Indians and armed with tomahawks boarded three British ships anchored at Griffin’s Wharf in Boston harbour.
+Urged on by thousands of cheering … Continue reading

-Posted in Dissent, Revolution 3 Comments
+Posted in Dissent, Revolution | 3 Comments

 14th December 1825 The Decembrist Revolt

 Today marks the anniversary of the Decembrist Rising – a short-lived revolt of officers in the Czarist army in 1825.
-In many respects doomed to failure, the revolt has a historic significance that outweighs the actual events and marks … Continue reading
+In many respects doomed to failure, the revolt has a historic significance that outweighs the actual events and marks a … Continue reading

-Posted in Revolution 2 Comments
+Posted in Revolution | 5 Comments

 26th November 1976 ‘Anarchy In the UK’ Released

-Today we celebrate the release of the Sex Pistols’ debut 7” single ‘Anarchy in the UK’ which caused a public outcry when it first appeared thirty-five years ago, and heralded the entire regeneration of ‘70s rock’n’roll.
+Today we celebrate the release of the Sex Pistols’ debut 7” single ‘Anarchy in the UK’ which caused a public outcry when it first appeared 41 years ago, and heralded the entire regeneration of ‘70s rock’n’roll.
 A riotous wake-up call … Continue reading

-Posted in Revolution, World Events 2 Comments
+Posted in Revolution, World Events | 2 Comments

 17th November 1947 the Death of Victor Serge

 Today in 1947, the life-long revolutionary Victor Serge collapsed and died in Mexico City at the age of 57.
-His health had broken down after many years spent in prison and imposed exile under regimes of various nationalities and … Continue reading
+His health had broken down after many years spent in prison and imposed exile under regimes of various nationalities and political … Continue reading

-Posted in Anarchists, Heroes, Revolution 1 Comment
+Posted in Anarchists, Heroes, Revolution | 1 Comment

 16th November 1938 Albert Hofmann Synthesizes LSD

-Posted in Revolution, World Events 5 Comments
+Posted in Revolution, World Events | 5 Comments

 9th November 1989 the Collapse of the Berlin Wall

-Today we remember one of the most momentous world events of the second half of the twentieth century: the collapse of the Berlin Wall – that 90-mile-long boundary between two opposing ideologies that divided a city in half and completely … Continue reading
+Today we remember the anniversary of the collapse of the Berlin Wall – that 90-mile-long boundary separating two opposing ideologies, that divided a city in half completely cutting off the political enclave of West Berlin from surrounding East Germany.
+Ever … Continue reading

-Posted in Revolution, World Events 5 Comments
+Posted in Revolution, World Events | 7 Comments

 5th November 1605 Guy Fawkes and the Gunpowder Plot